cloudnative-pg/cloudnative-pg/docs/src/security.md

 #### Can This Issue Be Mitigated?

-For both manifest and Helm chart installations, it is recommended to deploy the operator in a dedicated namespace and restrict access to this namespace to administrators only.
+For the deployment using the YAML manifest it is recommended to deploy the operator in a dedicated namespace and restrict access to this namespace to administrators only.
 This ensures that standard users cannot access the operator's `ServiceAccount`.

 When using OLM, it is advisable to deploy the operator in its own namespace while configuring it to watch the namespaces that will use the operator.
-This setup helps contain permissions and restrict access effectively.
+This setup helps to contain permissions and restrict access more effectively.

 ### Calls to the API server made by the instance manager